 One tiny thing is an opening to the bigger world, a start to understanding the wider whole.
 In other words, the most precious moment could be a bridge to convey us towards the eternal.
 In sharing the breath of the moment, there is a movement towards breathing together in an unlimited space.

-Selected online references and reviews:
+Selected online reviews: